US Reduces Garment Imports From China, Benefiting Other Asian Nations

 Other Asian Nations Make Gains

-The United States, the largest single-country apparel importer in the world with total imports of $79.3 billion in 2023, increased imports from South Asia and Southeast Asia between 2013 and 2023.
+The United States, the largest single-country apparel importer in the world, with total imports of $79.3 billion in 2023, increased imports from South Asia and Southeast Asia between 2013 and 2023.

 While China’s share dropped from 37.7 percent to 21.3 percent, Vietnam, the second-largest supplier during the same period, witnessed its imports increase from 10 percent to 17.8 percent, according to the USITC report.

 Vietnam National Textile and Garment Group (Vinatex) reported a 7 percent increase in its overall textile export value in the first nine months of 2024, meeting 73.6 percent of its annual production goals in the first three quarters alone.
-The company expects Christmas and New Year orders to fuel further growth by year’s end.
+The company expects Christmas and New Year’s orders to fuel further growth by year’s end.

 According to a 2023 paper published in the Dublin-based Centre for Economics, Policy and History, Vietnam gained the most from the U.S.–China trade war.
 While China’s share of overall exports to the U.S. decreased from 20 percent to 17.5 percent between 2018 and 2019, the share of Vietnamese exports increased from 21.5 percent to 26 percent.

-Vietnam and China “share similar comparative advantages in specific industries, such as textiles and clothing, and machinery and electronics,” the paper said.
+Vietnam and China “share similar comparative advantages in specific industries, such as textiles and clothing, and machinery and electronics,” the paper states.
 “This suggests that Vietnam is a good candidate for a second-best source country for U.S. imports, as tariff hikes increase the cost of importing from China.”

 Garment employees work in a sewing section of the Fakhruddin Textile Mills Limited in Gazipur, Bangladesh, on Feb.
 7, 2021.
 (Mohammad Ponir Hossain/Reuters)